inBeat/inbeat-website/content/top-influencers/tiktok/gardening/united-states/austin/_index.md

 ---
-title: Top 10 Gardening TikTok Influencers In Austin In 2023
+title: Top 10 Gardening TikTok Influencers In Austin In 2024
 description: >-
-  Find top gardening TikTok influencers in Austin in 2023.
+  Find top gardening TikTok influencers in Austin in 2024.
 Most popular hashtags: #gardening #stitch #garden #summer.
 platform: TikTok
 hits: 4
-text_top: Discover the top-rated TikTok profiles on inBeat.
+text_top: Discover the most popular TikTok profiles on inBeat.
-text_bottom: inBeat holds 4 TikTok influencers like this in Austin, United States for you to work with.
+text_bottom: Our platform holds 4 TikTok influencers like this in Austin, United States for you to collaborate.
 profiles:
   - username: "dezz512"
     fullname: >-